-Stewart Cole is an internationally renowned scientist and Professor of Microbial Pathogenesis.
-Since 2007 he has served as Professor and Director of the Global Health Institute at the Ecole polytechnique fédérale de Lausanne, the Swiss Federal Institute of Technology (EPFL) – a world-leading education and research center, where he is now Professor Emeritus.
+From 2007 to 2017, he was full Professor and Director of the Global Health Institute at the Ecole Polytechnique Fédérale de Lausanne (EPFL), the Swiss Federal Institute of Technology of Lausanne – a world-leading education and research center, where he is now Professor Emeritus.

-Stewart Cole has also published more than 350 scientific papers on infectious diseases, most notably tuberculosis and leprosy.
+Stewart Cole has published more than 350 scientific papers on infectious diseases, most notably tuberculosis and leprosy.

 Stewart Cole’s current research is in the field of drug discovery and drug development for tuberculosis (TB).
 He is the scientific leader of ERA4TB (European Regimen Accelerator for Tuberculosis) a public-private initiative devoted to accelerate the development of new treatment regimens for tuberculosis (https://era4tb.org/).
 He has previously investigated a range of topics including: bacterial electron transport systems; the genomics and diagnostics of retroviruses (HIV) and oncogenic papillomaviruses (HPV); antibiotic resistance mechanisms; and the molecular microbiology of toxigenic clostridia.
 Cole is best-known for his pioneering work on the genomics, evolution and virulence of pathogenic mycobacteria, especially those causing the human diseases TB and leprosy.